ParasPuku/mern-user-data-management/ReactDoc.md

 - GraphQL: Requires complex, custom client-side setups using libraries like Apollo.

 Type Safety
-- REST: Lacks built-in typing, relying on external documentation like OpenAPI/Swagger.
+- REST: Weakly typed; schema definitions are optional, relying on external documentation like OpenAPI/Swagger.
 - GraphQL: Features a strict, strongly-typed schema that acts as a contract.

 Versioning